-Start at the genteel, open square Plaza de Armas and work your way outward, stopping at the Monastery of San Francisco, which includes a Baroque church, an impressive library, and catacombs, and plenty of museums, including the Gastronomy Museum, which tells the long and storied history of this region’s cuisine, and the Casa de Literatura, a columned temple to literature with an ornate, stained-glass ceiling.
-The area is planned on a grid and quite walkable, so even if you don’t get to every building, just wandering the streets, spotting historic houses like the Casa de Aliaga, with its detailed façade, can be a laid-back way to spend a few hours.
+Start at the genteel, open square Plaza de Armas and work your way outward, stopping at the Monastery of San Francisco, which includes a Baroque church, an impressive library, and plenty of museums, including the Gastronomy Museum, which tells the long and storied history of this region's cuisine, and the Casa de Literatura, a columned temple to literature with an ornate, stained-glass ceiling.
+The area is planned on a grid and is quite walkable, so even if you don't get to every building, just wandering the streets is a laid-back way to spend a few hours.

 To see how to go on a gastronomic tour of Peru with Lima as your first stop, check out this 14-day itinerary.

 Lima in 1 Day

 If you have a full day in Lima, bookended by two nights in a hotel, you can delve deeper into the gastronomic legacy of this city, taking a food tour that will lead you to street stands and family-owned restaurants serving citrusy ceviche with a chili kick, succulent grilled meats, desserts made with Amazonian fruits, and of course a cocktail made with Peru’s national spirit Pisco.
 You'll also get a chance to learn about Nikkei, the special type of fusion cuisine that resulted from Japanese immigrants settling in the capital and whose star is quickly rising as Lima's food scene heats up.